 - Ability to assign different point values for different inputs, thus supporting extra credit inputs

 CRAWL-E is a web crawling framework that seamlessly supports distributed crawling across multiple threads as well as multiple machines.
 I wrote CRAWL-E in order to collect data from both Overstock.com and Facebook when I was working in Professor Ben Zhao's lab.
-Since that time, I have continued to improve CRAWL-E as issues appear and features are requested.
+For a short while after, I continued to improve CRAWL-E as issues appear and features are requested.
 CRAWL-E is released under the open source New BSD License.
-More information about CRAWL-E can be found on its Google Code page.
+More information about CRAWL-E can be found along with its source.